 The Frame Body field is not present in the WUR Beacon frame.

-9.10.3.2 WUR Wake-up frame format
+9.10.3.2 WUR Wake Up frame format

-The frame format of the WUR Wake-up frame is as defined in Figure 9-747a (WUR frame format).
+The frame format of the WUR Wake Up frame is as defined in Figure 9-747a (WUR frame format).

 The Frame Control field is as defined in 9.10.2.1.1 (Frame Control field), with the Length Present subfield set to 1 if the Frame Body field is present and the Length Present subfield set to 0 otherwise.

-The Address field of the WUR Wake-up frame is set to

-—The WUR ID of the intended WUR STA when the frame is individually addressed

-—The group ID when the frame is group addressed

-—The transmit ID when the frame is broadcast addressed.

-—0 when multiple WIDs are included in the Frame Body field of the frame.

-The TD control field of a broadcast WUR Wake Up frame contains the Counter subfield and Reserved subfield as defined in 9-747d (TD Control field of broadcast WUR Wake-up).
+The Address field of the WUR Wake Up frame contains a WUR ID if the Wake Up frame is individually addressed, a group ID if the frame is group addressed and the transmit ID if the frame is broadcast.The TD Control field of a WUR Wake Up frame contains the Counter subfield and the Sequence Numbersubfield as defined in Figure 9-747d (TD Control field of WUR Wake Up frame).

+The Counter subfield contains:

-The Counter subfield of a WUR Wake-up frame is defined as an unsigned integer initialized to 0, that increments when a critical update to the PCR’s BSS parameters has occurred.
+The BSS Update Counter field if the WUR Wake Up frame is broadcasted.
+The BSS Update Counter field is defined as an unsigned integer initialized to 0, that increments when a critical update to the PCR’s BSS parameters has occurred.

+The 4 LSBs of the PPN (see 31.8 (Protected WUR frames)) if the WUR Wake Up frame is not broadcast, the Protected field in the Frame Control field is 1 and the most recently sent WUR Operation element has the Common IPN subfield equal to 0; Reserved otherwise.

+The Sequence Number subfield contains:

+The TSF timer [9: 16] if the Protected field in the Frame Control field is 1 and the most recently sent WUR Operation element has the Common IPN subfield equal to 1.
+The TSF timer is obtained as defined in 31.4.1 (General).

+The 8 MSBs of the PPN (see 31.8 (Protected WUR frames)) if the WUR Wake Up frame is not broadcasted the Protected field in the Frame Control field is 1 and the most recently sent WUR Operation element has the Common IPN subfield equal to 0;

+Reserved otherwise.

 The Misc field of the broadcast WUR Wake-up frame contains the Group Addressed BU subfield and Reserved subfield as defined in Table 9-963e (Misc field of broadcast WUR Wake-up frame).

 Figure 9-963e—Misc field of broadcast WUR Wake-up frame